istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

 ### Workload Selection

-Individual workloads within a namespace are selected via a [`selector`](/docs/reference/config/type/workload-selector/#WorkloadSelector) which allows selection of workloads based on labels.
+Individual workloads within a namespace are selected via a [`selector`](/docs/reference/config/type/workload-selector/#WorkloadSelector) which allows label-based selection of workloads.

 It is not valid to have two different `Telemetry` resources select the same workload using `selector`.
 Likewise, it is not valid to have two distinct `Telemetry` resources in a namespace with no `selector` specified.